jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (2) If a permit holder or any person authorised under section 49 seeks to enter any Schedule 6 land for the purpose of carrying out a minimum impact activity, before entry is made the permit holder or person must—
   (a) comply with section 49; and
   (b) ensure that reasonable efforts have been made to consult the person or body in whom, or to which, the minerals are vested or transferred by or under an Act referred to in subsection (3), as long as the Schedule 6 land concerned continues to be owned by the person or body.
-(3) The Act is the Ngāti Pāoa Claims Settlement Act 2025.
+(3) The Acts are—
+  (a) the Ngāti Pāoa Claims Settlement Act 2025; and (b) the Ngāti Rāhiri Tumutumu Claims Settlement Act 2026; and (c) the Ngāti Tara Tokanui Claims Settlement Act 2026; and (d) the Ngāti Hei Claims Settlement Act 2026.

 ### 50 Entry on special classes of land for minimum impact activity
 (1) No person may, without the consent of the owner or occupier of the land, enter land of a class to which any of paragraphs (a) to (g) of section 55(2) relate for the purpose of carrying out a minimum impact activity.